yukinoda/KmCaster/README.md

 [OpenJDK](https://bell-sw.com/pages/downloads/#/java-14-current) version 14.0.1 or newer.

-## Java Version
+## Linux Java Version

-Depending on the distribution, Java 14 can be installed using:
+Depending on the Linux distribution, Java 14 can be installed using:

 ```
 sudo apt install openjdk-14-jdk
+sudo pacman -S jdk-openjdk
 ```

 Switching from earlier versions of Java to Java 14 can be accomplished using one of the following: